Earn your Master's degree at the OHSU School of Nursing

 Our graduate Certificate Program in Health Systems and Organizational Leadership is a cost-effective, fully online program that enhances the skills of practicing nurses so they can succeed in leadership roles.

 Dual admissions options

 RNBS to Master's

-The School of Nursing offers an RNBS to Master's in nursing pathway with two different master's options: Nursing Education (MNE) and Health Systems and Organizational Leadership (HSOL MN).
-This option allow students to pre-identify their graduate area of interest when they enter the RNBS program and proceed seamlessly from enrollment in the RNBS program after completion of the baccalaureate degree to enrolling in these two master's in nursing program choices.
+The School of Nursing offers an RNBS to Master's in Nursing Education (MNE) pathway.
+This option allow students to pre-identify their graduate area of interest when they enter the RNBS program and proceed seamlessly from enrollment in the RNBS program after completion of the baccalaureate degree to enrolling the Masters in Nursing Education program.
 Completion of the baccalaureate degree full time in the RNBS program takes 9 months (3 terms).
-Completion of either master's in nursing degree takes 18 months (7 terms).
+Completion of the master's in nursing degree takes 18 months (7 terms).
 Completion of both degrees takes 10 terms.
-Both Master's program have a fall term start.